raymondji/commitstack/README.md

 However, if you stack frequently (or would like to, e.g. to create [small PRs](https://graphite.dev/guides/best-practices-managing-pr-size#why-pull-request-size-matters)), I think the out-of-the-box experience falls short:

 - Keeping track of which branches are stacked together, and in which order, is left to the user.
-If you modify your branches into some degenerate stack, it's also on you to figure out there's even a problem.
+If you modify your branches into some degenerate stack, it's also on you to figure out there's a problem.
 - It's not clear how to push all branches in a stack except listing them out individually.
 - Once you've pushed your branches, you also need to manually set the target branches on Gitlab/Github.
 If you want to give reviewers context about other PRs in the stack, that's manual too.